thirumurthis/Learnings/Jaeger/install_jaeger.md

 >
 > * SpringBoot application is developed using 2.7.7 version with OpenTracing dependencies.
 >
-> * SpringBoot 3.0.0 doesn't support OpenTracing, it is deprecated in favour of OpenTelementry.
+> * SpringBoot 3.0.0 doesn't support OpenTracing, it is deprecated in favor of OpenTelementry.
 >

 #### SpringBoot Application to send traces

-* Below is the pom.xml file with `OpenTracing` dependencies
+* The pom.xml file with `OpenTracing` dependencies.

 ```xml